 As the AI specialist and futurist Hans Moravec states, when we die:

 We lose our ties to physical reality, but, in the space of all possible worlds, that cannot be the end.
 Our consciousness continues to exist in some of those, and we will always find ourselves in worlds where we exist and never in ones where we don’t.
 (1998)

 In principle, this is by definition the case.
 The consciousness is the perceptual reality, the world hologram.
 In the universe of all possible worlds, there has to be one in which my world hologram is somehow reproduced, and goes on.

-This is very good news.
-There is a logical explanation for immortality.
+Immortality has a logical explanation.
 So we need not fear the annihilation which makes life meaningless.
-But this also makes real sense of karma in the ancient meaning.
+But this also makes real karma in the ancient meaning.

 Heaven & Hell